What Is The Home Appraiser Appraising?

 Most residential property is evaluated by following what is known as the comparable sales price approach.

-These homes that they are using will be what is considered most similar to your home.
+These homes they are using will be considered most similar to your home.
 For example, if you are selling a ranch home, the comparable sales should be other like ranches, not colonials.

-As previously mentioned above, there are all sorts of adjustments that appraisers can use to determine a home’s value.
-Location, age, condition, and amenities are all part of deciding residential real estate value.
+As mentioned above, appraisers can use all sorts of adjustments to determine a home’s value.
+Location, age, condition, and amenities decide residential real estate value.

 How to Challenge a Low Real Estate Appraisal

-Sometimes homeowners are faced with the proposition of a home not appraising for what the buyer is willing to pay for it.
-If this happens to you, you will need to take steps for your sale to proceed to closing.
+If this happens to you, you must take steps for your sale to proceed to closing.

-If you get stuck with a low home appraisal, the first thing you will want to do is get a copy of the appraisal report and go over it with a fine-tooth comb.
+If you get stuck with a low home appraisal, you first want to get a copy of the report and review it with a fine-tooth comb.
 The above reference will give you a complete blueprint on how to go about disputing a low house appraisal.

-There are cases where a home comes in at a value lower than it should because the appraiser has made a clerical error in their report causing the value to follow suit.
+Sometimes, a home comes in at a value lower than it should because the appraiser has made a clerical error in their report, causing the value to follow suit.

-It could be something as simple as the square footage of your home being off or the appraiser not giving an appropriate value to a superior location that your home resides in.
+It could be something as simple as the square footage of your home being off or the appraiser not giving an appropriate value to a superior location to your home.

 Did The Home Appraiser Make Adjustment Errors?

 However, if both of these things check out, the last resort would be to ask the buyer to get another home appraisal done.
-There will be a cost associated with getting a second appraisal, so be prepared to put the money up for it.
+A cost will be associated with getting a second appraisal, so be prepared to put the money up for it.

-Keep in mind the buyer may not be cooperative in a situation where the appraisal comes in low.
-After all, many buyers are going to be looking at the appraiser as a professional.
+Remember that the buyer may not cooperate when the appraisal is low.
+After all, many buyers will look at the appraiser as a professional.

 Buyers certainly do not want to overpay for a property.
-It would be best if you kept this in mind as you are going through challenging the value.
-As with any other profession, however, there are good and bad appraisers.
+It would be best to remember this as you are challenging the value.
+However, as with other professions, there are good and bad appraisers.

-When a buyer does not cooperate after receiving a low real estate appraisal, your last resort to keep the sale together will reduce your home sale price to match the appraisal value.
+When a buyer does not cooperate after receiving a low real estate appraisal, your last resort is to keep the sale together, which will reduce your home sale price to match the appraisal value.

 How to Avoid a Low House Appraisal